Owzthat

 "Owzthat" is a dice-based cricket simulation from British firm William Lindop Ltd. It is a commercial form of pencil cricket.

 Pencil cricket

-Pencil cricket originated in pre-war Britain as a simple game simulating cricket by using two dice crafted by shaving paint from the end of six-sided pencils back to bare wood and writing the game's numbers and words on each side.
+Pencil cricket originated in pre-war Britain as a simple dice game simulating cricket.
+Two dice were crafted by cutting lengths from a six-sided pencil, shaving off the paint to expose the bare wood, and writing the game's numbers and words on the sides.